Irish and beach celebrations march into spring

 The McGuire’s Irish Pub 5K Prediction Run

-It starts on Saturday, March 10, with the 41st McGuire’s Irish Pub Prediction Run.
+It all starts with the annual McGuire’s Irish Pub Prediction Run.

 It’s a run, technically.
 More than 15,000 folks will line up at the starting line at McGuire’s Irish Pub, accompanied by the sound of the McGuire’s Irish Bagpipe band.
 Those who actually run, wearing short shorts of breathable fabrics, will dart away and leave behind the rest of us.